Elon Musk Introduces A More Costly Twitter Ad-Free Subscription

 Musk also mentioned that “there will be a highly expensive subscription that enables zero commercials” for people who choose to use it.

-That would represent a significant change from Twitter’s current economic model, which, until the launch of its premium subscription service in mid-December, relied on ad targeting to make money.
+That would represent a significant change from current economic model, which, until the launch of its premium subscription service in mid-December, relied on ad targeting to make money.

-However, Musk’s decision to fire nearly half of Twitter’s 7,500 workers in late 2017 raised questions about the company’s advertising approach.
+However, Musk’s decision to fire nearly half of 7,500 workers in late 2017 raised questions about the company’s advertising approach.
 The migration raised worries about the company’s lack of personnel to manage content screening and alarmed governments and advertisers.

-Elon Musk Goals
+CEO Elon Musk ad-free subscription Goals

 Musk claimed that his goal was to drastically lower expenses while simultaneously increasing income.
-Twitter Blue, a fresh membership service that costs users for the desired blue verification tick, will help him in doing this.
+Blue, a fresh membership service that costs users for the desired blue verification tick, will help him in doing this.

 Both the Android and iOS systems are supported by the service, which is expected to cost $11 a month in the US.